 Friends, Portlanders, countrymen, lend me your ears, but please don’t touch them!

-Anyone who’s been into our studio with a piercing related agenda is familiar with one of our cornerstone rules: Keep your hands off your piercings.
+Anyone who’s been in our studio with a piercing-related agenda is familiar with one of our cornerstone rules: Keep your hands off your piercings.
 Return clients grin and look abashed when we ask them to clean their mitts with an antimicrobial hand wipe each time they touch their piercing.
-First timers give us a quizzical look.
+First-timers give us a quizzical look.
 Employees from any sort of medical field nod approvingly.
 The real question is why?
 Why do we wince each time someone removes their jewelry in our lobby or touches their nostril and exclaims “I think this is infected!”
-The reason is friends, because we care.
+The reason is friends because we care.

 We live in a dirty world.
 Elvis only knows the germs, bacteria, and viruses that have made their way from the infected hosts onto dollar bills, doorknobs, keyboards at work, buttons on the ATM, etc. The bacteria that is passed on by touch, coughs, and sneezes have a pretty amazing shelf life outside of the human body.
 Many of these diseases and viruses live for hours, days, and even weeks on a surface just waiting for the chance to attack you.
 The guy who sneezes into his hands wipes them on his jeans, and then opens the door to the coffee shop has just left some of those germs for someone else to pick up on their way out.